kalyanpawar/SpringEmployeeCrud/README.md

 # SpringEmployeeCrud
 This is a Spring Boot application for managing employees with full CRUD (Create, Read, Update, Delete) operations.

+## Related project
+This app is created for Rest Assured practice and can be found here: [RestAssuredPractice](https://github.com/kalyanpawar/RestAssuredPractice)

 ## Features
 - RESTful API for employee management